British Prime Minister Boris Johnson faces no further action over 'Partygate' scandal – KION546

 “In total, detectives have made 126 referrals for fixed penalty notices (FPNs) to the ACRO Criminal Records Office for breaches of Covid-19 regulations.”

-The force has said that it will not identify those fined, but said that the recipients included 53 men and 73 women — some of whom were fined more than once.
+The Metropolitan Police has said that it will not identify those fined for Covid breaches in Downing Street, but said that 35 men received 53 fines, while 48 women received 73 fines — some of whom were fined more than once.

 Acting Deputy Commissioner Helen Ball, of the Met said in the statement: “There is no doubt that the pandemic impacted all of us in so many ways and strong feelings and opinions have been expressed on this particular issue.

-Note: This story has been updated to correct the number of people fined by police: 48 women and 35 men received fines.